 12. Nagsasa Cove

-Where is it?
-San Antonio, Zambales
+Where: San Antonio, Zambales

 After the eruption of Mount Pinatubo, vast stretches of land were covered with ashes.
 Surprisingly, new beautiful places arose from these ashes – Nagsasa was one of them.
 It has an atmosphere more tropical than Anawangin and exciting colors, especially at sunset.